fomightez/cyverse-talkPatMatchCircosVICE/README.md

 - [Circos VARIOUS SAMPLE IMAGES page](http://circos.ca/images/samples/)
 - [Circos PLOT TYPES page](http://circos.ca/intro/features/)
 - [Circos APPLICATION OF CIRCOS TO GENOMICS](http://circos.ca/intro/genomic_data/)
-- [TUTORIAL IMAGES](http://circos.ca/tutorials/images/large/) - a page with interactive thumbnails of the tutorial images on one page
+- [TUTORIAL IMAGES](http://circos.ca/tutorials/images/large/) - a page with interactive thumbnails of the tutorial images on one page (Unfortunately, it doesn't show all images as some like [here](http://circos.ca/documentation/tutorials/highlights/recipe2/images) contain two images and the thumbnail and browse images option only include one image for each tutorial page.)
 - and more on [Main Circos site](http://circos.ca/)